-The Denton Independent School District is located in the city of Denton, in Denton County of North Central Texas and encompasses approximately 180 square miles.
+The Denton Independent School District is in the city of Denton, in Denton County of North Central Texas and encompasses approximately 180 square miles.
 While the major portion of the District boundaries includes the 97.411 square miles of the City of Denton, all or part of the following additional cities, communities or major developments in Denton County comprise the 180 square miles: Argyle, Bartonville, Copper Canyon, Corinth, Cross Roads, Cross Oaks Ranch, Double Oak, Lantana, Little Elm, Oak Point, Paloma Creek, Pecan Creek, Providence, Robson Ranch, Savannah and Shady Shores.
-According to the U.S. Census Bureau and the City of Denton, Denton County's population increased 2.8 percent from 2017 to 2018 census estimate, which resulted in a population of 859,064 in 2018 compared to 835,330 in 2017.
-The city of Denton reported a growth rate of 1.8 percent for the same period of time with a population of 138,541 compared to 136,082 in 2017.
+According to the U.S. Census Bureau and the City of Denton, Denton County's population increased 3.28 percent from 2018 to 2019 census estimate, which resulted in a population of 887,207 in 2019 compared to 859,064 in 2018.
+The city of Denton reported a growth rate of 2.2 percent for the same period with a population of 141,541 compared to 138,541 in 2018.
 Denton has a diverse labor pool of both skilled and professional workers.
-At June 30, 2019, the Texas Workforce Commission reported an available workforce in the City of Denton of 76,952 with an unemployment rate of 2.8%.
+At June 30, 2020, the Texas Workforce Commission reported an available workforce in the City of Denton of 76,099 with an unemployment rate of 8.4% which reflects the effect of the COVID-19 pandemic on the local economy.

 Denton is located 38 miles northwest of Dallas and 36 miles northeast of Fort Worth.
-Denton businesses have easy access to air, rail and highways.
+Denton businesses have easy access to air, rail, and highways.
 The area has four airports: Alliance Airport, Dallas/Fort Worth International Airport, Dallas Love Field, and Denton Municipal Airport.
 The Kansas City Southern and Union Pacific railroads also provide service to Denton.
 The Denton County Transportation Authority (DCTA) provides public transportation within the City of Denton and between Denton and Dallas.
 Transportation offerings include passenger rail via the A-Train (connects to Dallas Area Rapid Transit rail in Carrollton), bus service via Connect, and a commuter vanpool program.